carloeusebi/dellasantapsicologo/README.md

 ### Overview:

 Developed a comprehensive web solution for Dr. Dellasanta, a psychologist, to streamline his practice.
-The project consists of contact website in Laravel Blade, complemented by a dynamic admin panel created with Vue.js and Tailwind CSS.

 ### Key Features:

 - <strong>Psychological Evaluation Questionnaires</strong>: Designed a system where Dr. Dellasanta can effortlessly